 This year, 6BC has plots available for those members who are interested in maintaining them.
 There are two categories of plot maintenance:

-Full steward - this person has primary responsibility for designing and maintaining the plot, and supervising the "assistant steward."
+Full steward - this person has primary responsibility for maintaining the plot, and supervising the "assistant steward."

 Assistant steward - Assisting the full steward of a plot.
 The assistant is responsible for maintaining the plot under the direction of the full steward if for any reason the steward cannot consistently do so.
 Specific responsibilities to be decided on an individual basis between each steward and plot assistant.